MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-orchestrator.md

 description: Learn how bots can use multiple LUIS models and QnA Maker knowledge bases.
 See how to use Orchestrator to route user input to the correct model.
 keywords: Luis, QnA, Orchestrator, multiple services, route intents
 author: JonathanFingold
-ms.author: tiens
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
-ms.topic: article
+ms.topic: how-to
 ms.service: bot-service
-ms.date: 10/18/2021
+ms.date: 11/02/2021
 monikerRange: 'azure-bot-service-4.0'
 ---